tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 Reference Frames
 ================

-Because ejecta in the supernva is moving, TARDIS must take reference frames into account.
+Because ejecta in the supernova is moving, TARDIS must take reference frames into account.

 In TARDIS, two reference frames are of particular importance: the lab frame and the co-moving frame.
 In the lab frame, the center of the supernova is at rest; for example, the animation above is shown in the lab frame.